 How do I become eligible for the additional $250 towards my annual maximum benefit in 2013?

 If you were a dental plan member who had at least one visit in calendar year 2012 with less than $500 in claims expenses, you will have an additional $250 added to your annual maximum benefit in 2012.
 The accumulation will continue until the annual maximum has increased from $1,000 to $2,000 on Plan A, or from $750 to $1,750 on Plan B.

 What is PAS and what benefit do I receive?

 Personal Assistance Service (PAS) provides free short-term counseling with licensed professionals.
 These professionals offer assessment, short-term counseling and referrals to help resolve a range of personal, work and family problems.
 PAS services are free of charge to Duke Employees and their immediate family members (including retirees) for up to eight visits.

 Is my Duke provider part of the CIGNA network?

 Please contact CIGNA at 1-888-253-8552 to confirm whether your Duke provider is a network provider.

-If I (or my dependents) need to be hospitalized for a mental health/chemical dependency admission, what should I do?
+If I (or my dependents) need to be hospitalized for a behavioral health/chemical dependency admission, what should I do?

-You, your mental health provider, or the hospital will need to contact CIGNA Behavioral Health in order to receive benefits.
+You, your behavioral health provider, or the hospital will need to contact CIGNA Behavioral Health in order to receive benefits.

-If I do not call prior to an inpatient mental health/chemical dependency admission, what will happen?
+If I do not call prior to an inpatient behavioral health/chemical dependency admission, what will happen?